Marion Halligan: Career

 There are feminist perspectives in Halligan's work, but she never succumbs to what Auden called 'the preacher's loose immodest tone' or ideological certainty.
 Dark aspects of human experience are not avoided, but above all Halligan was a lover of life, of people and of language.
 Her work is life-affirming, it's dominant tone buoyant, its movement always towards celebration.
 There is a great relish in her writing for everyday objects.
 She knew that our lives are enhanced by our relationship to both useful and beautiful things.
 Early in The Taste of Memory, Halligan writes: 'I realised that museums are very like novels: the objects in them are an answer to the question which good novels always pose, the question: How shall we live?
 And all the various forms of that: How do we achieve the good life?
 What makes life worth living?
 How might we express ourselves?
 How can we broaden our lives?
 How give meaning and comfort to them?'
 She goes on to describe with her usual acuity what she calls 'the frail treasures' she encountered in the Newcastle Regional Museum.

 Gardens are another recurring delight in Halligan's writing.
 Across many works, she explores or alludes to the various cultural, religious, and mythological resonances of the image – the walled suburban garden with its Paradisal promise notwithstanding the presence of various serpents.
 In The Fog Garden, one of the characters, Polly, in dialogue reminds us, 'That's what the word actually means, you know.
 The Greek word paradeisos means just that, garden.'

-This easy dealing with erudition is also characteristic of Halligan's non-fiction writing.
-In Eat my Words, Cockles of the Heart, and The Taste of Memory, she seamlessly weaves together autobiography, travel, history, and gastronomy into compelling narratives which are so artful as to seem artless.